British Insects: the Families of Hymenoptera

 Head.
 Antennal segments 9–11.
 Antennae inserted below the eyes; geniculate (with a long scape).

 Abdomen.
 The abdomen with a marked basal constriction.
-The ‘waist’ simple.
+The waist simple.
 Ovipositor of females adapted for piercing.

 Larvae.
 Larvae legless or the legs vestigial; parasitic on hosts selected by the mother (on Diptera, or secondary parasites of aphids and coccids, via Braconid or Chalcid primaries).

 Classification.
-Species in Britain 26; genera 3 (Aphanogmus, Ceraphron and Synarsis).
 Suborder Apocrita; Series Parasitica; Superfamily Ceraphronoidea.

-To view the illustrations with detailed captions, go to the interactive key.
-This also offers full and partial descriptions, diagnostic descriptions, differences and similarities between taxa, lists of taxa exhibiting or lacking specified attributes, and distributions of character states within any set of taxa.
+We advise against extracting comparative information from the descriptions.
+This is much more easily achieved using the DELTA data files or the interactive key, which allows access to the character list, illustrations, full and partial descriptions, diagnostic descriptions, differences and similarities between taxa, lists of taxa exhibiting or lacking specified attributes, and distributions of character states within any set of taxa.
+See also Guidelines for using data taken from Web publications.

 Cite this publication as: ‘Watson, L., and Dallwitz, M.J.
 2003 onwards.
-British insects: the families of Hymenoptera.
-Version: 9th April 2007. http://delta-intkey.com’.
+Insects of Britain and Ireland: the families of Hymenoptera.
+Version: 14th April 2022. delta-intkey.com’.